roman-milk/roman-milk.github.io/spanked-to-submission.md

  "1, come my Annie-girl whore," she ordered and shocked me as her finger penetrated my ass, just when I started coming.
 The violation of my ass and the shudder of pain actually made me come harder.
 I knew I had became even more her slave.
 She finger-fucked my ass the whole time my orgasm filled me, "That's it Annie-girl, come for your black Mistress."

  When my orgasm was done, she pulled her finger out of my ass and spun me around, dangling her finger in front of me, the way someone would put a carrot in front of a bunny.
 Then, without even thinking, my mouth opened and I obediently took her finger, that was just in my ass in my mouth.
 The taste was awful and my humiliation was now officially complete.
-Report_Story #9